PretendoNetwork/website/docs/en_US/install/3ds.md

 Run the Nimbus homebrew, and select *Pretendo*.
 Your screen will go black and you'll be taken to the home menu.
 You're on the Pretendo Network!

-At this time, you cannot create a Pretendo Network ID from your console; you must make it from the website or <a href="/docs/install/wiiu">from a Wii U</a>.
+At this time, you cannot create a Pretendo Network ID from your 3DS/2DS family system; you must make it from the website or <a href="/docs/install/wiiu">from a Wii U</a>.

 To do so from the website, go to the account login page [here](/account) and click `Don't have an account?` to register.

 <img src="/assets/images/docs/install/wiiu/pnid/register-account-web.png" width=100% height=auto/>

 Do not use the same Pretendo Network ID as your current Nintendo Network ID.
-The Wii U will not let you add what it thinks is a Nintendo Network ID more than once.

 Go into *System Settings* > *Nintendo Network ID Settings*.